-1. For the quarterly period ended Sep 30, 2015
+1. For the quarterly p eriod ended

-- 2. SEC Identification Number PW538 - 3.
-BIR Tax Identification No. 000-225-442 - 4.
-Exact name of issuer as specified in its charter FAR EASTERN UNIVERSITY, INC. - 5.
-Province, country or other jurisdiction of incorporation or organization Philippines - 6.
-Industry Classification Code(SEC Use Only) - 7.
-Address of principal office
+Aug 31, 2016

+2. SEC Identification Number

+PW538

+3. BIR Tax Identifica tion No.

+000-225-442

+uer as specified in its charter

+FAR EASTERN UNIVERSITY, INC.

+- or other jurisdiction of incorporation or organization

+Philippines

+6. Industry Classifica tion Code(SEC Use Only)

+7. Address of princip al office

-Nicanor Reyes Street, Sampaloc, Manila Postal Code 1015
+Nicanor Reyes S Postal Code 1015 Street, Sampaloc, Manila

+8. Issuer's telephone number, including area code

+(632) 735-8686

-- 8. Issuer's telephone number, including area code (632) 735-8686 - 9.
-Former name or former address, and former fiscal year, if changed since last report
+9. Former name or fo ormer address, and former fiscal year, if changed since last report

+-

-10. Securities registered pursuant to Sections 8 and 12 of the SRC or Sections 4 and 8 of the RSA
+10. Securities registe ered pursuant to Sections 8 and 12 of the SRC or Sections 4 and 8 of the RSA

-Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstandin COMMON 16,477,023
+Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding

+COMMON 16,477,023

 11. Are any or all of registrant's securities listed on a Stock Exchange?

-Yes No
+Yes N 0

-If yes, state the name of such stock exchange and the classes of securities listed therein: Philippine Stock Exchange le of the Philippines, during the preceding twelve (12) months (or for such shorter egistrant was required to file such reports) Yes No
+If yes, state the n ame of such stock exchange and the classes of securities listed therein:

+Philippine Stor ck Exchange